EpsilonSolutions/netscaler-command-reference/docs/cluster/cluster-instance/cluster-instance.md

 ##Outputs

 <b>deadInterval</b>
-Amount of time, in seconds, after which nodes that do not respond to the heartbeats are assumed to be down.
+Amount of time, in seconds, after which nodes that do not respond to the heartbeats are assumed to be down.If the value is less than 3 sec, set the helloInterval parameter to 200 msec

 <b>helloInterval</b>
-Interval, in milliseconds, at which heartbeats are sent to each cluster node to check the health status.
+Interval, in milliseconds, at which heartbeats are sent to each cluster node to check the health status.Set the value to 200 msec, if the deadInterval parameter is less than 3 sec

 <b>preemption</b>
 Preempt a cluster node that is configured as a SPARE if an ACTIVE node becomes available.